-Young in years, but elders in understanding were ye revealed to be, O venerable ones, when, forsaking all the beauties of this world and looking toward the end of all things, ye made your abode in the desert; that there following after Christ with diligence, ye might, by the narrow and exceeding sorrowful path, rather than by the most opportune one, enter in unto the Kingdom of heaven.
+Ye were revealed to be young in years, but elders in understanding, O venerable ones, when, forsaking all the beauties of this world and looking toward the end of all things, ye made your abode in the desert; that there following after Christ with diligence, ye might, by the narrow and exceedingly sorrowful path, rather than by the most opportune one, enter in unto the Kingdom of heaven.
 Wherefore, ye now abide in the mansions of paradise.

-Taught by faith and the fear of God, protected by the grace of the Holy Spirit, having Christ alone as Instructor after the repose of your Abba, ye acquired sure salvation, and amazed the angels with your great patience.
-Wherefore, be ye now our instructors, teaching us to fulfill the commandments of the Lord.
+Taught by faith and the fear of God, protected by the grace of the Holy Spirit, having Christ alone as Instructor after the repose of your abba, ye acquired sure salvation, and amazed the angels with your great patience.
+Wherefore, be ye now our instructors, and teach us to fulfill the commandments of the Lord.

-Theotokion: O all-immaculate Virgin, thou art the unceasing amazement of the angels, and the never-ending routing of demons, the salvation of mankind, in thee do we confidently boast, with thee we humble our adversaries, and through thee do we hope to obtain eternal life.
+Theotokion: Thou art the unceasing amazement of the angels, and the neverending routing of demons, and the salvation of mankind, O all-immaculate Virgin.
+In thee do we confidently boast.
+With thee do we lay low our adversaries, and through thee do we hope to obtain eternal life.

-Sessional Hymn, in Tone VII:
+Sessional Hymn of the venerable fathers, in Tone VII:

-Traveling in the desert of the virtues, and tormented by spiritual thirst, we have found you to be like the four rivers of paradise, O venerable ones; for to all who follow your life ye abundantly pour forth streams of grace, bedewing withered hearts by your prayers, and with joy give drink to the souls of the faithful.
-Now celebrating your most glorious memory, humbly, we entreat you, O blessed ones, that by your fervent supplications, the mercy of God may rain down upon us.
+Traversing the desert of the virtues, and tormented by spiritual thirst, we have found you to be like the four rivers of paradise, O venerable ones; for upon all who follow your life ye abundantly pour forth streams of grace, and bedew withered hearts by your prayers, and with joy ye give drink to the souls of the faithful.
+Now celebrating your most glorious memory, we humbly entreat you, O blessed ones, that by your fervent supplications ye rain down upon us the mercy of God.